Making Comic Backgrounds from Photographs: Using Layer Properties

 I move the layer with the original photo to the top and lower the opacity.
 Then, I prepare to draw additional lines while checking with the original photo.

-By using tools such as the [Perspective ruler] and drawing free hand, I add in the necessary lines on a new layer.
+By using tools such as the Perspective ruler and drawing free hand, I add in the necessary lines on a new layer.

-I use the [Decoration] tool to add in the natural elements I deleted.
+I use the Decoration tool to add in the natural elements I deleted.

 It’s good to add a personal touch to parts that draw the eye, to make the image look more familiar.

 ■ 5.
-Carrying out LT conversion
+Carrying out the conversion to lines and tones

-On the [Layer] palette, I select the [Outline] layer and go to [Layer Property] to change the [Expression color] to [Monochrome].
+On the Layer palette, I select the Outline layer and go to Layer Property to change the Expression color to Monochrome.

 I also display the extra lines I drew.